Business Council of New York State Data Breach: Legal and Technical Analysis

 - Preparation: This phase involves creating an incident response plan, assembling a response team, and deploying the right security tools for visibility, such as Security Information and Event Management (SIEM) systems.
 The long detection delay suggests these foundational elements were insufficient.

-- Identification: This is the process of detecting a security breach.
+- Identification: The process of detecting a security breach.
 Effective identification relies on technology and skilled analysts to spot anomalies and indicators of compromise.

 For legal counsel, BCNYS’ delay represents a critical failure of the standard required by HIPAA, creating significant legal exposure.